B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 ### 3.10 Reliability and Custody Transfer
 ### 3.11 DTN Support for Proxies and Application Layer Gateways

+This section describes integrating DTN with traditional application layer gateways and proxies.
+Traffic can be encapsulated or proxied by DTN, providing loose guidance around utilizing multiple protocols to transmit data.

+The "Acknowledged by Application" report provides a way to verify successful application-level delivery.
+By enabling the integration at the gateway level, the application can benefit from DTN without having to individually implement.
+Of course, this depends on the application being able to tolerate potential long delays.

 ### 3.12 Timestamps and Time Synchronization

+Time synchronization (supported by other protocols) is an important aspect of DTN node operation.
+Without having rough time synchronization across a network, the guarantees provided by DTN start to break down.

+The 4 primary purposes described:

+* Bundle Identification: Uniquely identify a bundle by it's EID, timestamp, and data offset/length information.
+* Routing: Planning for scheduled or predicted contacts.
+* Bundle Expiration: Determining when a bundle should be discarded.
+* Application Reg.
+Expiration: Enable applications to register to receive ADUs destined for an EID for a limited time interval.

 ### 3.13 Congestion and Flow Control at the Bundle Layer

+At the time this was written there was no consensus on congestion and flow control behaviors.
+The writer had "unresolved concerns about the efficiency and efficacy of congestion and flow control schemes implemented across long and/or highly variable delay environments".
+Bundle custody requirement complicate things further.
+Despite this, they still make solid recommendations of what sort of form congestion and flow control methods should take.

+Flow control decisions MUST be made within the bundle layer, based on node resource availability.
+They specifically call out storage scarcity and management, and various issues a node can face.
+When facing storage pressure a node can perform actions like:

+* Discard expired bundles
+* Cease accepting custody
+* Transfer bundles to be stored elsewhere on the network
+* Discard non-expired, non-custody-accepted bundles
+* As a last resort, discard bundles with accepted custody

+In addition to resource limits, a node may also utilize lower-layer protocol properties to manage it's own performance.

+As an example they describe how a node using TCP/IP as transport could intentionally slow down it's receiving rate to reduce load.
+They note that this can create other (harder to troubleshoot) issues, and other protocols may provide better efficiency and efficacy.

 ### 3.14 Security

 Discarding unauthorized traffic early is a departure from normal network behavior.